RocketRace/rocketrace.github.io/_posts/2025-03-01-nixos-on-a-macbook-pro.md

 5. Proceed with the installation.

 Things started off smooth.
-I was able to get a basic `flake.nix` going with the necessary configuration and started building the ISO:
+I was able to get a basic `flake.nix` going with the necessary configuration and started building the ISO.
+(This ended up being unnecessary.)

 ```nix
 {